joyrider3774/crisp-game-lib-portable_vircon32/README.md

   syntax, hardware traps, and a performance model, useful for porting other C codebases to this console, not just this one.

+## Status

+All games run, however certain games may reach 100% cpu usuage and this could cause audio to cut or games graphics to flicker because vircon32 emulator is trying to catch up by dropping instructions it should however be fine or you can omit playing those games, notable examples are "R Wheel", "Ladder Drop" and "B Blast"

 ## License

 `LICENSE.txt` (original MIT license, ABA Games / joyrider3774, carried